sudhanshu7277/Hexa-B-Test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.

+Key points:

+1) Have used the latest version of Angular
+2) Application (Git repo) is public
+3) Have used font awesome icons as per availability from the free versions, therefore, You will not see the exact icons.
+4) used multiple variables for the hover state of the left Nav section, keeping in mind future use of the properties for more functionality, altenative functionalities could be used.

 ## Running the application on the local server

 1) Clone he repo